mnm-21/Network_dynamics_course_project/README.md

 # SMAVNET 2D Simulator

 A Python implementation of the Swarm-based Micro Air Vehicle Network (SMAVNET) system for communication relay in 2D environments.
-This project recreates the ant-based swarming algorithm described in "Ant-based swarming with positionless micro air vehicles for communication relay" adapted for 2D simulation.
+This project includes both a baseline reproduction of the original algorithm and an extended version with wind disturbances and drift mitigation mechanisms.

 ## Authors